 The presence of other people may motivate you to improve your performance-for example, when the high quality of your tennis opponent makes you play the best match of your life.
 But their presence may at other times inhibit you-as when you forget your lines in the school play because your ex-boyfriend's in the audience glowering at you.
 Other people's presence is also essential for the expression of certain feelings or bodily functions.
 We've all experienced the unstoppable urge to yawn after watching someone else yawn.
 But have you ever noticed the contagion of coughing that often breaks out in class during a lecture or exam?
-Research has shown that coughing tends to trigger coughing in those who hear it (cited in Provine, 2012).
+Research has shown that coughing tends to trigger coughing in those who hear it (cited in R. Provine, 2012).
 And think about the fact that you can't tickle yourself.
 Being tickled is the product of a social interaction.
 Indeed, according to one study of laughter, people are about 30 times more likely to laugh when they're around other people than when they're alone (Provine, 2000).

-And our personal contentment and generosity can be linked to others as well.
-One recent study found that just knowing someone who is happy-whether she or he is a relative, friend, or acquaintance-significantly increases your own chances of happiness (Fowler & Christakis, 2008).
+Our personal contentment and generosity can be linked to others too.
+One study found that just knowing someone who is happy-whether a relative, friend, or acquaintance-significantly increases your own chances of happiness (Fowler & Christakis, 2008).
+Another found that shoppers are significantly happier when shopping with other people, no matter what they buy (Goldsmith, 2016).
 Such influence can be found in the online world, too.
 Twitter users prefer to follow other Twitter users who exhibit comparable moods.
 That is, happy users tend to retweet or reply to other happy users (Bollen, Gonçalves, Ruan, & Mao, 2012).
 Research also suggests that the presence of female family members (wives, sisters, daughters, mothers) can make men more generous, compassionate, and empathetic.
 The founder of Microsoft, Bill Gates, has consistently cited the inspiration provided by his wife and mother in setting up his charitable foundation, which has given away tens of billions of dollars.

 The influence of others goes beyond emotions, behaviors, and performances.
 Even our physical well-being is affected by those around us.
 According to researchers in Japan, the risk of heart attack is three times higher among women who live with their husbands and their husbands' parents than among women who just live with their husbands (cited in Rabin, 2008).
+Similarly, a recent study of 2,000 American married couples found that people with happy spouses have fewer physical impairments, engage in more exercise, and rate their overall health as better than people with unhappy spouses (Chopik & O'Brien, 2016).
+In fact, three decades of research has shown that having a large network of friends can even increase life expectancy (Holt-Lunstad, Smith, & Layton, 2010).